-UNIT TRANSFER POLICY: If a current household requests to transfer to a different unit due to one of the following reasons, the transfer will be made without obligation to meet income requirements, regardless of your lease status and will not be subject to a 60 day written notice, additional deposit, a unit inspection or transfer fee.
+UNIT TRANSFER POLICY: If a current household requests to transfer to a different unit due to one of the following reasons, the transfer will be made without obligation to meet income requirements, regardless of your lease status and will not be subject to a 30 day written notice, additional deposit, a unit inspection or transfer fee.
 If a unit is not currently available at the time of the request, the household will go to the top of the Waitlist behind any other current residents who have made a transfer request based on these situations:

-- Residents requiring an accessible unit, or - Residents requesting a reasonable accommodation, or - Resident protected under VAWA, or - Emergency situations such as fire or flood and unit has been determined to be uninhabitable by management
+- Residents requiring an accessible unit, or - Residents requesting a reasonable accommodation, or - Resident protected under VAWA, or - Emergency situations such as an imminent safety concerns or fire/flood/damage rendering unit unihabitable as deemed bymanagement.